Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2700 Gold
 - Morningstar

-**Quicksilver**: You can cast lesser restoration as a bonus action, when you do this you can remove three conditions.
+**Quicksilver**: You can cast lesser restoration as a bonus action, when you do this you can remove up to three conditions.
 You can do this two times before you must finish a long rest.
+The next time you hit an attack with _Silvermere Dawn_ you can apply one of the removed conditions to the target.

 **Health**: You gain maximum hit points equal to half your hit dice.